Rkaylor/react-employee-directory/README.md

 # React Employee Directory
 # Description
-Employee Directory is a Fullstack React.js application that allows the user to filter employees dynamically through an alphabetical filter.
+Employee Directory is a Fullstack React.js application that allows the user to filter employees dynamically using a filter.
 # Development Tools
 1. Javascript
 2. CSS